raystack/depot/docs/reference/configuration/bigquery-sink.md

 ## `SINK_BIGQUERY_METADATA_NAMESPACE`

-The name of column that will be added alongside of the existing bigquery column that generated from protobuf, that column contains struct of kafka metadata of the inserted record.
+The name of column that will be added alongside of the existing bigquery column.
+This column contains struct of metadata of the inserted record.
 When this config is not configured the metadata column will not be added to the table.

 * Example value: `kafka_metadata`